vincentbergeron33/Crypto-blog/README.md

 ## Deployment

 - The project was deployed using the app Heroku.
 The steps explained in the Code Institue course have been followed:
-    - Complete the project and push it to Git Hub
+    - Create a new external database using ElephantSQL
     - Create a Heroku account
     - Create a app on Heroku account
-    - Link Git Hub to Heroku
+    - Link Git Hub to Heroku and
     - Search for the repository and add link it to Heroku
-    - Add the buildbacks Python and Node.JS
+    - Attach the database to the env file and on Heroku
+    - Prepare the setting files to link the database using the keys in env file
+    - Create a Cloudinary account
+    - Create and store static and media files on Cloudinary
+    - Link Cloudinary in settings (using env for keys) and in Heroku
+    - Add, commit and push on github
     - Deploy the project

-The live link can be found here: https://chess-game-vincent.herokuapp.com/
+The live link can be found here: https://cryptoblog.herokuapp.com/

-- Note that no creds are required for this project.
-Name of the python file has been changed from game to run to accomodate the Heroku requirement and all python files move to the main folder.

 ## Credits